sjdv1982/seamless/examples/datatables-example/README.txt

 but this is NOT used in this example.
 Instead, the HTML web interface (datatables-dynamic.html, datatables-dynamic.js) has been manually written.

-The Seamless "webserver" examples DO use the automatic web interface generator, and are simpler to follow.
+Other Seamless examples "webserver-example" and "webserver-demo" DO use the automatic web interface generator, and are simpler to follow.

 However, the current example is much easier to understand in terms of what happens exactly.